 Letizia Lange, born in Stuttgart, Germany, in 1987, studied Media and Communication Management at Stuttgart University.
 Following her graduation, she worked as a Junior PR Manager in Berlin, responsible for a number of fashion and lifestyle clients.
 Moving on to the film industry in 2014 as a production coordinator, she managed several productions for cinema and TV (DIE RESTE MEINES LEBENS, DIMITRIOS SCHULZE, FREMDE TOCHTER among others), while also supervising the festival exploitation of Andreas Dresen's AS WE WERE DREAMING and STOPPED ON TRACK.
 Since 2017, she works for Bon Voyage Films.

 Johannes Jancke was born in 1990 in Braunschweig, Germany.
-After graduating from high-school and interning at e.g. ARTE in Straßburg, he started to study film-producing at the Filmacademy Baden-Wu?rttemberg in Ludwigsburg, Germany.
+After graduating from high-school and interning at e.g. ARTE in Straßburg, he started to study film-producing at the Filmacademy Baden-Württemberg in Ludwigsburg, Germany.
 He focused on "International Producing", took part in UCLA's Masterclass: Hollywood, and was awarded with a scholarship of the VFF ("Collective of Film and TV Producers").
-Both of his diploma movies WE ARE THE TIDE and 24 WEEKS are feature film co-productions with German television channels and regional film funds.
-24 WEEKS premiered in Competition at the 66th Berlinale (2016), was shown at more than 70 national and international film festivals and received the German Film Award (Silver) in 2017.
-From 2016 to 2019 he worked at Riva Film in Hamburg and produced (among many other projects) the international co-production SIBEL which premiered in Locarno in 2018.
-He currently works as a producer for Bon Voyage Films.
-He's a member of the European Film Academy (EFA).
+Both of his diploma movies "We are the tide" and "24 Weeks" are feature film co-productions with German television channels and regional film funds.
+"24 Weeks" premiered in Competition at the 66th Berlinale (2016), was shown at more than 70 national and international film festivals, and received the German Film Award (Silver) in 2017.
+From 2016 to 2019 he worked at Riva Film in Hamburg and produced (among many other projects) the international co-production "Sibel" which premiered in Locarno in 2018.
+He currently works as a producer for Bon Voyage Films in Hamburg.
+He's a member of the European and the German Film Academy.

 Born in Hamburg, in 1983.
 After working in different positions for the TV-production company Me, Myself & Eye Entertainment she accomplished a traineeship at the editorial department of the ARTE-show TRACKS.
 Following that, she worked for numerous formats for private and public broadcasters.
 After studying German language and literature, theatre/media studies and political science, she moved on to the film industry, analyzing novels and scripts (e.g. for Millbrook Pictures).
 Since 2011 she worked for a Hamburg based agency, taking the project lead for film PR for several studios and distributors (e.g. Disney/Pixar, StudioCanal, Paramount Pictures).
 Since the end of 2017 she is responsible for the development and acquisition at Bon Voyage.